Laughing Loon Studio presents a series of instructional videos

 The Skeg - Why a skeg?
 A skeg is a device which increases tracking in certain sea conditions.

 If you're paddling in open water with a strong beam (side) wind, your kayak will want to weathercock (turn nose into the wind).
 Even if your kayak is normally a good tracking (goes straight) kayak you may experience difficulty in keeping the kayak on course with a strong beam wind.
-When you're paddling forward the bow is cutting into waves and is firmly planted in the water.
+When you're paddling forward the deep foot of the Greenland bow stem is cutting into waves and is firmly planted in the water.
 However, the stern is not and a side wind can blow it away, causing weathercocking.
 A skeg can firmly plant the stern in place in a beam wind and keep the kayak tracking straight so the paddler can focus energy on paddling forward and not waste energy on course correction strokes.

 It's not all or nothing either.
 The skeg can be deployed to different depths to adjust the tracking in varying sea conditions.

 The Seat -This is the most comfortable seat you'll ever use.
 Carved from closed cell foam to fit you!